Root Cause Analysis

-A more visual method to determine root causes is by using a fault tree diagram.
-A fault tree diagram starts by having the problem at the topmost block.
+A more visual method to determine root causes is the fault tree diagram.
+A fault tree diagram starts by having the problem at the uppermost block.
 The immediate causes preceding the problem event are listed, then they branch out to form the second layer of the diagram.
 Each immediate cause branches out to its own prior causes.
 This process is continued until the most basic events are identified, which then become your potential root causes.

 The same mixer can resemble the following fault tree diagram: